 Alocasias can be heavy feeders, especially large specimens.
 Feed with liquid fertilizer during the growing season or frequent, small applications of granule fertilizer.

 Repot Alocasia varieties annually into larger pots with fresh, free-draining potting soil.
 Also, it's best to divide the rhizome annually to keep the plant a manageable size and increase your collection.

 Most Alocasia plants can be propagated by clump or rhizome division.
 Cut off a piece of the underground rhizome and pot it up separately, then keep it warm and moist until new growth begins.

 Additionally, the plant has been extensively hybridized.
-Most Alocasia species will do all right in shade, but they often appreciate slightly brighter, filtered sunlight.
+Most Alocasia species will do all right in shade, but they often appreciate slightly brighter filtered sunlight.
 The bigger ones can be trained to handle full tropical sun.
 Keep all species warm, moist, and humid.
-Trim away failing leaves.
+Trim away falling leaves.
 Like all aroids, Alocasias flower with a typical spathe and spadix, but the flower is usually unremarkable and can even be slightly vulgar.

 The Alocasia is a very poisonous plant.
 Keep it away from children and pets.